Securing a sandwich placement

 - Get a better degree result: There is clear evidence in our own institution that students who take sandwich courses get better degree results than those who don't.

 - Develop key employability skills: A work placement provides the opportunity for you to develop personal and social skills within a workplace environment.

 - Gain a better understanding about career choices: A work placement will let you ‘try' a career role without committing yourself permanently, will give you an insight into the operations of a specific employer and give you new ideas about career options

 - Get a graduate job: A work placement will give you a competitive edge when it comes to applying for graduate jobs and is a great way of building contacts.
 Employers value those graduates who have knowledge of the way businesses operate and look for those who have had some work experience.

 - Broaden your horizons: You can undertake a placement anywhere in the UK– or even another country!
 Placements can provide an excellent opportunity to work in another part of the country, to check out a new town or city.
 If the placement is spent abroad you'll have added an extra dimension to your portfolio with in many cases the opportunity to learn a new language and experience another culture.

 What if I have a disability?

 The Placement and Careers Centre and the Disability and Dyslexia service work closely together to support you through the whole application process.
 Your Placement and Internship Adviser will be happy to arrange a meeting with you and your Disability Advisor to develop a support package tailored to your needs.

 All the placement vacancies are advertised on Blackboard Learn, once you have completed your placement registration form you will be given access to the site.
 New placement opportunities are updated regularly so keep checking to see what’s new.
-If you are having problems accessing the U-Link site, please contact a member of the Placement team.
+If you are having problems accessing the Blackboard Learn site, please contact a member of the Placement team.